pallets/flask/docs/foreword.rst

 Target Audience
 ---------------

 Is Flask for you?
-If your application is small-ish and does not depend on very complex database structures, Flask is the Framework for you.
+If your application is small or medium sized and does not depend on very complex database structures, Flask is the Framework for you.
 It was designed from the ground up to be easy to use, and built on the firm foundation of established principles, good intentions, and mature, widely used libraries.
 Recent versions of Flask scale nicely within reasonable bounds, and if you grow larger, you won't have any trouble adjusting Flask for your new application size.

 If you suddenly discover that your application grows larger than originally intended, head over to the :ref:`becomingbig` section to see